BreadLinx/soda/README.md

-# Проект: Soda
+# Project: Soda

-Верстка и только. В проекте использовался флексбокс и позиционирование. Приятного пользования. Верстка на scss.
+Layout and only.
+The project used flexbox and positioning.
+Enjoy using.
+Layout on scss.